 - Health Oversight Activities.
-Health Services may disclose your treatment records to a health oversight agency for activities authorized by law.
+Health Care may disclose your treatment records to a health oversight agency for activities authorized by law.
 These agencies typically monitor the operation of the health care system, government benefits programs, and compliance with government regulatory programs.
 The oversight activities may include audits; civil, criminal, or administrative investigations or actions; inspections; and/or licensure or disciplinary actions.

 - Lawsuits and Similar Proceedings.
-Health Services may use or disclose your treatment records in response to a court or administrative order, if you are involved in a lawsuit or similar proceeding.
-Health Services may also disclose your treatment records in response to a discovery request, subpoena, or other lawful process that is not accompanied by an order of a court or administrative tribunal, but only if we have first received satisfactory assurances from the party requesting the information that reasonable efforts have been made to inform you of the request, or if Health Services has received satisfactory assurances that efforts have been made by the party seeking the information to obtain a qualified protective order.
+Health Care may use or disclose your treatment records in response to a court or administrative order, if you are involved in a lawsuit or similar proceeding.
+Health Care may also disclose your treatment records in response to a discovery request, subpoena, or other lawful process that is not accompanied by an order of a court or administrative tribunal, but only if we have first received satisfactory assurances from the party requesting the information that reasonable efforts have been made to inform you of the request, or if Health Care has received satisfactory assurances that efforts have been made by the party seeking the information to obtain a qualified protective order.
 A qualified protective order is an order of a court or an administrative tribunal or a stipulation by parties to the litigation that prohibits the parties from using or disclosing treatment records for any purpose other than the litigation or proceeding.
-A qualified protective order will require the return of treatment records to Health Services at the end of the litigation or proceeding.
+A qualified protective order will require the return of treatment records to Health Care at the end of the litigation or proceeding.

 - in response to court orders, warrants, subpoenas, or summons or similar legal process;